Too Much Caffeine - “The Jitter Drug"

 Caffeine is powerful drug and its chronic excess consumption can lead to caffeinism

-Regardless of its contraversially purported health benefits, caffeine is a powerful drug –and as such its intake should be limited to less than 250-300 mg/day, or even avoided completely by some people, or at the very least should not consumed in the late afternoon or evening, which may cause insomnia;
+Regardless of its contraversially purported health benefits, caffeine is a powerful drug.
+As such its intake should be limited to less than 250-300 mg/day, or even avoided completely by some people, or at the very least should not consumed in the late afternoon or evening, which may cause insomnia;

 Iancu I, Olmer A, Strous RD (2007).
 "Caffeinism: History, clinical features, diagnosis, and treatment".
 In Smith BD, Gupta U, Gupta BS.
 Caffeine and activation theory: effects on health and behavior.
 CRC Press. pp.331-344.
 ISBN978-0-8493-7102-8